 The remote MatchBox Analyser in the OB truck or MCR looks and listens for a unique flash and audio tone generated onsite by MatchBox Glass and in approximately two seconds returns video and audio alignment and adjustment data that thus vastly accelerates the process of onsite synchronisation.
 This is especially useful for remote productions because it provides the ability to swiftly and accurately catch any synchronisation issues before they leave the site.

-Download the FREE iOS app Register for a FREE 30-day trial licence*
+Download the FREE iOS app

 Russell Johnson explains why getting lip-sync issues right is so important in broadcasting today and demonstrates the MatchBox Glass app in practice.